Sibi District: Railways

 Sibi Railway Station is a junction railway station.
-The railway track was lined in 1890s during the British era to link Sibi with rest of the country.
+The railway track was laid in the 1890s during the British era to link Sibi with the rest of the country.

 Festivals

 The famous Sibi Mela first held in January 1885 a market for Livestock trade with passage of time adopted as cultural show, tent pegging, departmental exhibitions, musical show and sports festivals.